shayr80/CS-1660/Mini Search Engine Project/README.md

 - (Optional) Upload the files from the data folder of this repository to the data folder of your GCP bucket.
 This is also done by the application when selecting files, so you can skip this step if you want to
 - Upload three of the four files in the Jar folder of this repository to the Jar folder of your GCP bucket.
 The ones you want to upload are "InvertedIndex.jar", "SearchIndices.jar", and "TopNTerms.jar"
 - Open "SearchEngineGUI.java" and replace the variables listed under the comment "GCP variables" to reflect your newly created project, cluster, and storage bucket names
-- Rebuild the "SearchEngineGUI.jar" file to reflect the above changes and replace the downloaded .jar file with your newly created .jar file.
+- Export "SearchEngineGUI.java" into a runnable .jar file with dependencies named "SearchEngineGUI" and place the newly created jar file into the Jar folder where you downloaded the repository
 - Follow the steps provided under the "Creating a service account" header at [Getting started with authentication](https://cloud.google.com/docs/authentication/getting-started#cloud-console) to set up a service account and create a service account key
 - After downloading the .json file from the above step, rename it to "projectJSON" and place it in the folder containing the dockerfile from the downloaded repository.
 The project should now be ready to run on your computer by following the below instructions